 Prior to joining the EC, John had a successful career in Enterprise Holdings management program, culminating in his role as the Airport Manager at the PTI Airport where he successfully managed the operational integration of three rental brands: National, Alamo, and Enterprise.

-Robbie Goldsmith, Membership
+Robbie Goldsmith, Community Engagement

 Robbie is a young Nashville Entreprenuer and the guru of all things EC membership and programs!
 He has created several startups, the first while attending college at the University of Tennessee.

 Upon graduation with a Business Administration major, he got his corporate experience with Enterprise Holdings, completing their management-training program, becoming a branch manager overseeing multiple locations.
 Since then, he has launched One4 Ventures, LLC.
 He created an online platform where visitors to Nashville can customize weekend trips to Nashville!
 (BacheloretteNashville.com, BachelorNashville.com).
 He is currently growing One4 Ventures, as well as growing the Entrepreneur Center's community of members and programs, and living life to the fullest!

 Cool fact- As a hobby, Robbie travels the world playing professional paintball, ranked in the top 100 in the world!

 Jared Marquette is a genuinely swell guy specializing in the creation and growth of collaborative partnership and development opportunities.

 Prior to coming to the EC, Jared started and operated Elevated Inc, a Denver based clothing and lifestyle brand.
 He developed his acumen through both his formal education, which includes a bachelors degree in communications from the University of Kentucky and an MBA from the University of Denver Daniel’s College of Business, and his experiences working and living internationally in Australia, Costa Rica, and Peru.

 Marty Craighead, Executive Assistant